royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ----------------------------

-#### Jobs
+### Jobs
 We are going to create a job for certificate rotation. we will provide the certificate as a pre-signed url in S3 which will be short-lived.

+#### Policy update

-* First let's update the policy so we can subscribe to the jobs topics, public and read from them
+First let's update the policy so we can subscribe to the jobs topics, public and read from them.

 * "Secure", "Policies", open `iot-webinar-policy`, "Edit policy document"
 * Paste the following policy document: